By Bin Lu and Niall Duncan

 Hosting MRI data can be expensive and complicated due to the large amount of storage space required, especially as one gets to subject counts in the thousands.
-The R-fMRI Maps Project, run out of the Institute of Psychology at the Chinese Academy of Sciences, seeks to reduce this problem by hosting the final indices calculated on resting-state data, rather than the data itself.
+The R-fMRI Maps Project, run out of the Institute of Psychology at the Chinese Academy of Sciences, seeks to reduce this problem by hosting the final indices calculated on resting-state and structural data, rather than the data itself.
 Standardised pipelines are applied to the data by researchers to produce these indices and then the relatively small resulting files can be easily uploaded, along with other data such as demographics or cognitive test scores.
 This approach also has the advantage of reducing some of the privacy concerns associated with publicly sharing raw data.

 One of the sets of indices hosted at the R-fMRI Maps Project is the REST-meta-MDD dataset.
 This represents one of the largest major depressive disorder (MDD) patient and control resources in the world with 2428 participants included (1300 patients) from sites all over China.
 The same processing pipeline was applied to all the participants and the resulting indices then uploaded to the central server.
 This resource is likely to be of great use in efforts to understand the variability contained within the MDD diagnosis.

 Finally, the standard brain templates used in most neuroimaging analyses are made from one person or from small samples of people of European descent.
 There may be morphological differences between these templates and many of the people living in China that could affect the results of analyses.
-To address this problem the Chinese2020 project obtained anatomical images from 1000 people in China and Hong Kong to create a brain template for the majority population in that region.
+To address this problem the Chinese2020 project obtained anatomical images from 2020 people in mainland China and Hong Kong to create a brain template for the majority population in that region.
 The template is freely available for use, as is a conversion between it and MNI space.

 As can be seen, there are many exciting projects going on in China, generating large amounts of data that is (or will be) available to researchers to investigate.
 These datasets are targeted at some of the main questions neuroimagers are currently focused on and have the potential to greatly advance our understanding of, amongst other things, brain development, aging, and psychiatric disorders.